There are so many supplements for adrenal fatigue.

 - If you are suffering from inflammation, an investigation should be done to identify and eliminate the cause.
 The continued supplementation of curcumin, while helpful, is not a cure.

 Ok, now you have a basic understanding of common herbals used in the treatment of adrenal fatigue.
 Read the ingredients list carefully when purchasing supplements to ensure that the majority of the herbals listed are effective.

 I want to be clear, you cannot supplement yourself out of adrenal fatigue.

 You need to identify and treat the underlying or root cause.
 Only then will supplementation be effective.
 To overcome adrenal fatigue – for good – the best place to start is with the food you eat.
 Check out my online course to help you identify exactly which foods you should be eating to overcome fatigue!

 What supplements have you found helpful in treating adrenal fatigue?

-Looking for more information about adrenal fatigue?
-Check out what else we’ve written about restoring adrenal health.
+Looking for more information?
+Check out what else I’ve written about restoring adrenal health.